pdenno/pn-draw/README.md

 ## Status

-This program draws Petri nets (PNs) as depicted above.
-I have started work to allow a user to advance her PN, following the token game, but it appears that I'm not done with that code.
+This program draws Petri nets (PNs); one is depicted above.
+I have started work to allow stepping through the states of Generalized Stochastic Petri Nets (GSPNs).
+That code needs a little more work.
 See simulate.clj.

 ## Installing and running the program